Antoine-Alexandre/DecodeTech/content/subscribe.md

 author = "Antoine-Alexandre"
 +++

-# "Sunday Recap", your weekly dose of European tech stories!
+# Subscribe to Sunday Recap, your weekly dose of EU tech stories!

 {{< subscription-form >}}